12 Northeastern Cities That Are Getting Too Expensive for Retirees (Plus Some Affordable Alternatives)

 Cavan/Adobe people walking around on church street in burlington vermont

-The city’s expensive housing costs contribute the most to the high cost of living: The median rent in Burlington is $1,381 while the median home price is around $338,000.
+The city’s expensive housing costs contribute the most to the high cost of living: The median rent in Burlington is $1,381 while the median home value is around $338,000.
+Both figures are well above the national median.

 Cambridge, Massachusetts